emer/gosl/README.md

 Thus, `gosl` enables the same CPU-based Go code to also be run on the GPU.
 The relevant subsets of Go code to use are specifically marked using `//gosl:` comment directives, and this code must only use basic expressions and concrete types that will compile correctly in a shader (see [Restrictions](#restrictions) below).
 Method functions and pass-by-reference pointer arguments to `struct` types are supported and incur no additional compute cost due to inlining (see notes below for more detail).

-See `examples/basic` and `examples/axon` working example (simple and much more complicated, respectively), using the [vgpu](https://github.com/goki/vgpu) Vulkan-based GPU compute shader system.
+See `examples/basic` and `examples/axon` examples (simple and much more complicated, respectively), using the [vgpu](https://github.com/goki/vgpu) Vulkan-based GPU compute shader system.

 You must also install `goimports` which is used on the extracted subset of Go code:
 ```bash